Bounds to the normal for proximity region graphs: Abstract

 \section{Abstract}

 In a proximity region graph ${\cal G}$ in $\mathbb{R}^d$, two distinct points $x,y$ of a point process $\mu$ are connected when the `forbidden region' $S(x,y)$ these points determine has empty intersection with $\mu$.
 The Gabriel graph, where $S(x,y)$ is the open disc with diameter the line segment connecting $x$ and $y$, is one canonical example.
-Under broad conditions on the process $\mu$ and regions $S(x,y)$, bounds on the Kolmogorov and Wasserstein distances to the normal are produced for functionals of ${\cal G}$, including the total number of edges and the total length.
+When $\mu $ is a Poisson or binomial process, under broad conditions on the regions $S(x,y)$, bounds on the Kolmogorov and Wasserstein distances to the normal are produced for functionals of ${\cal G}$, including the total number of edges and the total length.
+Variance lower bounds, not requiring strong stabilization, are also proven to hold for a class of such functionals.

 \blfootnote{MSC 2010 subject classifications: 60D05\ignore{Geometric probability and stochastic geometry}, 52A22\ignore{Random sets and integral geometry}, 60F05\ignore{Central limit and other weak theorems}}